huland/logseq-notes/pages/SPOT products won't subscribe automatically - LS reboot solve the issue.md

 			- we updated the readme.md file
 		- my refinitiv secret seems to work
 	- [[2023-08-16]]
-		- started the refactoring with tests
+		- refactore the code with tests
 - tags:: #vertis #ticket